mashvisor/mashvisor-api-docs/README.md

 Mashvisor offers deeper investment analysis (e.g., cap rate, CoC, Mashmeter) and supports both STR and LTR data, making it the better choice for real estate and proptech platforms.

 **How can I analyze short-term/Airbnb rental profitability using an API?**
-Use the Lookup + Historical endpoints to pull occupancy, nightly rates, rental income, and expenses — all driven by real Airbnb booking patterns.
+Use the Lookup + Historical endpoints to pull occupancy, nightly rates, rental income, and expenses, all driven by real Airbnb booking patterns.

 **Can I get property-level Airbnb analysis for any address?**
 Yes!
 Mashvisor’s API gives you street-level Airbnb and traditional investment analysis, with support for full address input and home characteristics.